ErveI/skip-discord-update/README.md

 # Step by Step Guide

-1 - Install the latest version that supports your macOS version.
+1 - Install the latest Discord version that supports your macOS version.

 2 - Open the DMG and drag it to the Applications folder, then open the app.